Sketch2Stress: Sketching with Structural Stress Awareness: Methodology

 Since the magnitude of the simulated stress value{s} $S$ spans an extremely large range from ten to ten million, we further normalize the structural stress value{s} $S$ to a common $[0,1]$ space in two manners: One is a shape-grained normalization to compare the fine-grained regional stress among single shapes; the other is a category-grained normalization to compare more general-grained shape stress among {all the} shapes in the same category.

 \textit{\textbf{Shape-grained Normalization}.} {As mentioned before, similar shape structures tend to have similar weak regions under the same external forces.
-To highlight such region-wise stress similarity, we normalize the stress values inside each shape, as formulated below:}

-{where $i$ {is an index for} points in the contact regions of a 3D surface, and $S_i$ {is a stress value at the $i$-th point}.
+To highlight such region-wise stress similarity, we normalize the stress values inside each shape, as formulated below:} { } where $i$ {is an index for} points in the contact regions of a 3D surface, and $S_i$ {is a stress value at the $i$-th point}.

-\textit{\textbf{Category-grained Normalization}.} {To study the general pattern (knowledge) of how different shape structures respond to the same external forces, we normalize the stress values of all the shapes in the entire dataset as Equation \ref{eqn:shapedata}.}
+\textit{\textbf{Category-grained Normalization}.} {To study the general pattern (knowledge) of how different shape structures respond to the same external forces, we normalize the stress values of all the shapes in the entire dataset as Equation \ref{eqn:shapedata}.} {

-where {$j$ {is the index} of points} in the contact regions on 3D surfaces, and $u(\cdot)$ and $\sigma(\cdot)$ are the mean and standard variance of the entire stress value set{, respectively}. $\tau =100$ is the upper boundary of the 99\% stress value.
+} where {$j$ {is the index} of points} in the contact regions on 3D surfaces, and $u(\cdot)$ and $\sigma(\cdot)$ are the mean and standard variance of the entire stress value set{, respectively}. $\tau =100$ is the upper boundary of the 99\% stress value. {Since $99\%$ stress values in ${S_j}'$ are smaller than $100$, we use $100$ as the upper boundary to filter out the stress with extremely high values, such as $1000$, $20000$, etc.} {Note that the resulting stress values in ${S_j}'$ have some negative values, indicating the extremely low-stress regions.
+Since we are interested {more} in the high-stress regions (fragile regions), we clip the positive value ($>0$) in ${S_j}'$ for further processing.}